 We were re-accredited for the Green Flag Award in October 2017 to recognise the children's hard work in ensuring that the school is Eco-friendly.

 Please click the image below to read our action plan.

-Our eco-committee includes children from different clubs including the Mini Vinnies,
+Our eco-committee includes children from Yr1 to Yr6 and some are in different clubs including the Mini Vinnies, Gardening and School Council.

 Mrs Hicks, Miss Earle, Miss Odufuye, Miss Taylor

 Thank you for the world we live in.

 Guide us to follow the Word of the Lord, giving us the strength to look after

 our environment, keeping it clean and safe, showing its beauty.